ayushnag/sophy/notebooks/sophy_ayush.md

     - NetCDF export/import.
 Add feature to export fronts as a NetCDF file, so it can be used for other research.
 In the future, if there are new ways of calculating fronts we can import the NetCDF from that calculation and keep the rest of the code the same.

 ### Spatial Data Workflow
-- How will data flow from raw input data to queriable results at the front end?
+- How will data flow from raw input data to queryable results at the front end?
 - Geo data is different because points inside a shape are not directly stored (only the edges are)
 - This section describes the different technologies that can be used and how they will interact